mendix/docs/content/en/docs/refguide/modeling/integration/data-importer/_index.md

 ### 2.3 Creating an Entity {#create-entity}

-You can view the entity in the Entity Preview  section.
+You can view the entity in the entity preview section.
 You can change the name of the entity, though one is suggested for you.
-To create teh entity in your domain model, click **Create Entity** > **OK**.
+To create the entity in your domain model, click **Create Entity** > **OK**.

 When the entity is created, you can view the mapping of the source Excel columns to the target entity attributes.